o2r-project/api/docs/job.md

 All execution jobs are tied to a single research compendium and reflect the execution history of that research compendium.

-A trivial execution job would be a completely unmodified research compendium, to test the reproducibility of a research compendium.
+A trivial execution job would be a completely unmodified research compendium, to test the executability/reproducibility of the contained data and code.

-(A _potential_ future feature would be that the input data (input files, datasets, parameters) can be altered to run a modified execution job.
-This functionality is not yet implemented.)

 ## Steps